-Steven received his law degree from Osgoode Hall Law.
-He joined Goldblatt Partners (then Sack Goldblatt Mitchell) in 1985, became a partner in 1988 and has been managing partner since 2006.
-He has consistently named by his peers as a leading labour law practitioner in the Canadian Legal Lexpert Directory and is named as a notable practitioner in the Chambers Global guide.
+Steven has been consistently named by his peers as a leading labour law practitioner in the Canadian Legal Lexpert Directory and is named as a notable practitioner in Chambers Canada.

 Notable CasesMore Notable Cases